Mercury Switch Recovery

-Since January 1, 2008, Canada’s steel and auto industries have jointly supported and funded a national program to remove mercury-containing switches from end-of-life vehicles before the vehicles are flattened, shredded and recycled into new steel.
+From January 1, 2008 to December 31, 2017, Canada’s steel and auto industries jointly supported and funded a national program to remove mercury-containing switches from end-of-life vehicles before the vehicles are flattened, shredded and recycled into new steel.

-Switch Out (http://www.switchout.ca/) provides vehicle recyclers and dismantlers with practical educational materials as well as the infrastructure for the collection, removal and management of the mercury-containing switches.
+Switch Out provided vehicle recyclers and dismantlers with practical educational materials as well as the infrastructure for the collection, removal and management of the mercury-containing switches.

-In addition to the steel and automotive industries, the program is supported by Canadian automotive recyclers and dismantlers and their respective associations: the Automotive Recyclers of Canada and the Canadian Association of Recycling Industries.
-This collaborative effort among the steel, automotive and recycling industries is unprecedented and has been key to the success of the program.
+In addition to the steel and automotive industries, the program was supported by Canadian automotive recyclers and dismantlers and their respective associations: the Automotive Recyclers of Canada and the Canadian Association of Recycling Industries.
+This collaborative effort among the steel, automotive and recycling industries was unprecedented and was key to the success of the program.

-The following manufacturers participate in the national mercury switch recovery effort through the Canadian Vehicle Manufacturers’ Association:
+The following manufacturers participated in the national mercury switch recovery effort through the Canadian Vehicle Manufacturers’ Association: